vmware-tanzu/tanzu-dev-portal/content/practices/event-storming-process-modelling/index.md

     - Negative/Alternative Outcomes: If a command can result in multiple or alternative events then all events should be placed vertically
     - Pain Points and Opportunities: Place a sticky to represent any pain points and any opportunities that are identified at the time.
 Pain points can be around the process itself or the current system or tools supporting the process

-1. Narrate the process again, adding any missing grammar or correcting inaccuracies along the way.
+1. Narrate the process again; correct inaccuracies and add missing grammar.
+You can also encourage the discovery of negative events
-   You can repeat this until you are satisfied you have enough of the process to identify a thin slice.
+   Repeat this until you are satisfied you have enough of the process to identify a thin slice.

 1. Review Questions and Pain Points: Try to answer as many questions as possible and rationalise pain points and opportunities